RCHG/rchg.github.io/_posts/2019-01-04-List-of-Books.md

 layout: page
 sidebar: right
 subheadline: Tips
-title: "List of Books"
+title: "Key references in Atmospheric Sciences"
 excerpt: "Step by Step "
-teaser: "List of books of mathematics, physics, climate sciences that are interenting to read"
+teaser: "List of references of mathematics, physics, climate sciences and meteoroligy that I found interesting to read and study.
+A small overview of each book is given.
+A subjective level of difficulty of each book is indicated from 1 (easy) to 5 (difficult)."
 breadcrumb: true
 tags: [books]
 categories: